Narra, Palawan

 Narra, officially the Municipality of Narra (Bayan ng Narra), is a municipality in the province of Palawan, Philippines.
 According to the 2024 census, it has a population of 80,572 people.

 The town is known as the Rice Granary of Palawan because it is the province’s main rice producer.
 The municipality holds the Palay Festival, formerly called Anihan Festival (Reaping or Harvesting), every mid or late October.

 History

+Colonial era

+During the Spanish and American era, it was a part of Aborlan.

+Modern era

+In 1947, the agricultural potential for Narra was discovered, hence the area was developed as a farmland and as site for future resettlements.

 Besides spelling out the local name for the Pterocarpus indicus—the Philippines' national tree—it is an acronym for National Resettlement Rehabilitation Administration.
 This program, established on June 18, 1954, resettled landless people from Luzon to Palawan.
-On June 21, 1969, the Municipality of Narra was created by virtue of Republic Act No. 5642 signed by President Ferdinand Marcos.
+On June 21, 1969, the Municipality of Narra was created by virtue of Republic Act No. 5642 signed by President Ferdinand Marcos, separating it from its mother town of Aborlan.

 Geography

 Narra is 92 km from Puerto Princesa.
 It includes Rasa Island, home of the endangered endemic cockatoo species called "Katala or Abukay or Kalangay (depends on local dialect)" or Philippine red-vented cockatoo (cacatua haematuropygia) and other rare animal species.